BudickDa/spielebuch/README.md

 # Contribution
-This not even an alpha version.
+This is an alpha version.
 Please do not send pull request/bug reports and be patient for now.
 If this goes into beta I hopefully will have created an API that supports addons in form of other packages that can be used in a game book.
 This where you can start coding your own packages and hit me with bug reports, ideas, etc, by generating issues.
-If you want to make your own thing, just fork and go into your own direction, but please respect the GPL at all time.
+If you want to make your own thing, just fork and go into your own direction, but please respect the [GPL](http://www.gnu.org/licenses/gpl-3.0.en.html) at all time.